jigar-dhulla/pmc_complaint/README.md

 - Automated web scraping using Selenium and BeautifulSoup
 - Supports multiple token numbers in a single run
 - Runs in headless mode (no browser window)
-- Saves results to CSV and JSON formats
+- Saves results to a SQLite database and JSON file
 - Comprehensive error handling
 - Detailed status tracking and history